ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 In my case, everything was fine while the Intel GPU was in charge.
 But the Radeon was causing problems.

 I would be happy with Intel graphics.
 I didn't play demanding 3D games on that laptop.
 And Velocidrone worked fine on Intel.
 However, I had no control over it.
-In the past, there was a way to tell MacOS which GPU it should use. [gfxCardStatus](https://gfx.io/) could do that.
+In the past, there was a way to tell macOS which GPU it should use. [gfxCardStatus](https://gfx.io/) could do that.
 However, no more.
 Apple in their wisdom took it away.
 These days applications can demand a switch to desecrate graphics and there's nothing you user can do about that.

 After some time I found that I am was dealing with a known problem.
 It [has been described before](https://www.makeuseof.com/tag/fix-mac-kernel-task-high-cpu-usage/) by Kris Wouk.
 There may be a variety of reasons for that.
 In my case, most likely, it is due to misbehaving thermal management.

 **Once CPU load goes up and CPU heats up beyond a dangerous level, the system thinks that the CPU is overheating.
 Then it curbs the CPU usage to cool the system down.
 It does that by taking CPU cycles away from the process which uses a lot of it and giving them to "kernel tasks" process which effectively does nothing.**

 Strictly speaking, "kernel tasks" is not a process (although Apple themselves [call it a "process"](https://support.apple.com/en-au/HT207359)).
-It is MacOS itself, its kernel.
-When a system overheats, MacOS takes CPU cycles upon itself by creating a bogus load manifesting itself as a CPU-heavy "kernel task" process.
+It is macOS itself, its kernel.
+When a system overheats, macOS takes CPU cycles upon itself by creating a bogus load manifesting itself as a CPU-heavy "kernel task" process.

 **I was dealing with a textbook example of [thermal throttling](https://www.pcmag.com/encyclopedia/term/thermal-throttling).**